 The bulk of the physical structure is made from 3mm Baltic birch plywood.
 I designed the parts in Adobe Illustrator and laser cut them.
 The fancy wood on the outside is eighth-inch maple and maple plywood that has been engraved using the laser cutter.
 The buttons are made of Delrin rods, so they slip nicely when pushed.
 The bellows is made from pasteboard, thin type 10 Tyvek, and ripstop nylon.
 The three layers were laser-cut and then glued together with PVA glue.

 At this point the concertina works quite well (video on Vimeo) -- it's certainly playable, and the feel of the buttons is good.
-The bellows is too springy, though, because the cardboard bumps into itself at the peaks and and is stretched at the valleys when completely compressed, but I redesigned the whole thing and it now works well.
-Initially, I wasn't keen on the red ripstop I used; something a bit more toned down would look better, but the look has grown on me.
+The original bellows was too springy, because the cardboard bumped into itself at the peaks and and was stretched at the valleys when completely compressed, but I redesigned the whole thing and it now works well.
+Initially, I wasn't keen on the red ripstop I used.
+I thought something a bit more toned down would look better, but the look has grown on me.
 The final adjustment I made was to the transfer function that maps bellows pressure to MIDI Expression.
 It surprised me how much subtle changes to it changed the feel of the instrument.

 Hi Dave, great project.
 I've been considering something like this for some time.
 I think with the latest technologies 3D Printing and single board low cost computers for synthesis, it could become a reality.
 I like the idea of using Cherry MX switches.
 Do you have a drawing of the front panel of the concertina, if not maybe the pitch between switches horizontally and vertically.
 Many thanks.